zarr-conventions/spatial/README.md

 #### spatial:dimensions

-Names of the array dimensions that are spatial.
+Names of the array dimensions that have spatial coordinates.

 - **Type**: `string[2]`
 - **Required**: On arrays only.
 Forbidden on groups (see [Can I use spatial: at the group level?](#can-i-use-spatial-at-the-group-level)).